Skip to footer content

 SockJS and IronPDF play different but complementary roles in building online applications.
 A JavaScript package called SockJS offers a bi-directional HTTP API for client-server communication that resembles WebSockets.
 It makes it possible for web browsers and servers to communicate in real-time and through events, enabling the use of apps like chat rooms, live news, and teamwork tools.
 However, in Node.js settings, IronPDF is a potent JavaScript library that provides it for producing and modifying PDF documents programmatically.

-While IronPDF allows to create and manage PDF documents dynamically, the SockJS client manages real-time data interchange and collaboration features in online applications through cross-domain communication channel.
+While IronPDF allows for the creation and management of PDF documents dynamically, the SockJS client manages real-time data interchange and collaboration features in online applications through a cross-domain communication channel.
 By integrating the SockJS server counterpart with IronPDF, developers can easily generate and serve PDF documents based on dynamic data or user interactions while enhancing their apps with real-time changes.
 With this combination, developers may design sophisticated online apps that support a variety of use cases, including document-intensive applications and collaborative platforms, by utilizing both real-time communication and dynamic PDF creation.

 What is SockJS NPM?